The boat Das Schiff in the 20th annual King Harbor Christmas Boat Parade on Saturday Dec. 10, 2011. File photo. (Sean Hiller / Staff Photographer)

 Wednesday: Barney Bear Storytime: Puppet Barney Bear shares stories, songs and silliness; recommended for children ages 2-5; 10:15 and 11 a.m. every Wednesday, Peninsula Center Library, 701 Silver Spur Road, Rolling Hills Estates; pick up free tickets at Young Readers' Desk 15 minutes prior to story time; 310-377-9584.

-Catalina's Role in World War II: Catalina Island Museum details the island's participation in World War II in an exhibition that opens Friday on Avalon.
+Dec.
+7: Catalina's Role in World War II: Catalina Island Museum details the island's participation in World War II in an exhibition that opens Friday, Dec.
+7 on Avalon.
 It will continue to April 28.
 "First Line of Defense: Catalina Island and World War II" will explore how Catalina was transformed from a carefree paradise into a Federal Military Zone (and designated the San Pedro Channel a controlled area for vessels) used for training, coastal defense and covert operations.
-Derived from the Catalina Island Museum's own extensive archive, the exhibit will feature letters, photographs, rare film footage of training exercises, top-secret weapons and recently declassified military documents.
+Derived from the Catalina Island Museum's own extensive archive, the exhibt will feature letters, photographs, rare film footage of training exercises, top-secret weapons and recently declassified military documents.
 The museum, its digital theater and store are on the ground floor of Avalon's historic Casino and open seven days a week, from 10 a.m. to 5 p.m.
-Museum admission $5/$4/$2, free for children under 6.
+Tickets are $10.
 For more information, call 310-510-2414 or visit Catalina Museum.